bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 ## Notes

 Note that `users/admin` and `oraganizations/bedrock` are special fixtures required to bootstrap the data.
-These are defined in `./const` and can be moved.
+These are defined in `./const`.